-- HR driver to 4.1.2 version
+- + HR driver to 4.1.2 version

 - User Management driver to 4.1.2 version

 - TCA driver to 4.1.2 version

 The latest versions of the drivers provide support for configuring Suite B communication between the Remote Loader and the Identity Manager engine.
-For more information, see "Authentication" on page 46.
+For more information, see "Authentication" on page 50.
 For more information about Suite B, see Suite B Cryptography.

-What's New in Version 4.0.2
+What's New in Version 4.1

-This version of the driver does not provide any new features.
+This version of the driver provides the following features: